SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 This means that it returns a *function*, rather than a simple value.
 The function it returns has no parameters, and returns an ``Int`` value each time it is called.
-(For more information about how functions can return other functions, see :ref:`Functions_FunctionTypesAsReturnTypes`.)
+To learn how functions can return other functions, see :ref:`Functions_FunctionTypesAsReturnTypes`.

 The ``makeIncrementor`` function defines an integer variable called ``runningTotal``, to store the current running total of the incrementor that will be returned.